New Talon internship accepting applications

 Motivated and knowledgeable young people will be the leaders of the next generation of agriculturalists.
-Applications for Talon scholarship recipients will be available June 15, and applications for host breeders will be available July 1.
+Applications for both Talon scholarship recipients and for host breeders are available now at the bottom of the page at angusfoundation.org/fdn/Events/FdnTalon.html.
 Both applications are due Sept.
 15.

 Skilled people can sometimes be the limiting factor for production agriculture.
 Even if youth live or grew up on a working ranch, it is important to gain beef production experience, mentorship and insight from another operation.

 Cam Cooper of Talon Ranch, who was a staunch supporter of agriculture’s youth, set up the Angus/Talon Youth Educational Learning Program Endowment Fund.
 Through application, both an interested college or graduate student, or even a recent graduate younger than 25 and a working Angus ranch will be paired by the endowment fund’s Advisory Committee, with preference given to students who have received a Talon scholarship.